leagy548/python_course_project/README.md

 # python_course_project

+!!!
+The DAS data is not included as it was too heavy to load on GitHub (1 file = 0.5 GB) but can be downloaded here: https://uppsala.box.com/s/4wjkpch1kf8rll9i3n62ylp5asw4bd1g

 Project: reading seismic data stored in an HDF5 file

 Some vibroseis seismic data were acquired in June 2022 in Sweden using an optical fibre cable.
 The data corresponds to strain measurements with respect to time for points along the fibre (channels).
 These channels correspond to an average strain measurement of a 5m-long section of the cable.
 The original sampling rate of the data is 20'000 Hz.